Autonomic Nervous System

 There are two branches of the autonomic nervous system – sympathetic and parasympathetic (vagal) nervous systems that always work as antagonists in their effect on target organs.

 Sympathetic nervous system.
-For most organs including heart the sympathetic nervous system stimulates organ functioning.
-An increase in sympathetic stimulation causes increase in HR, stroke volume, systemic vasoconstriction, etc. The heart response time to sympathetic stimulation is relatively slow.
-It takes about 5 seconds to increase HR after actual onset of sympathetic stimulation and almost 30 seconds to reach its peak steady level.
+The sympathetic nervous system stimulates organ functioning for most organs, including the heart.
+An increase in sympathetic stimulation causes an increase in HR, stroke volume, systemic vasoconstriction, etc. The heart's response time to sympathetic stimulation is relatively slow.
+It takes about 5 seconds to increase HR after the actual onset of sympathetic stimulation and almost 30 seconds to reach its peak steady level.

 Parasympathetic nervous system.
 In contrast, the parasympathetic nervous system inhibits functioning of those organs.
 An increase in parasympathetic stimulation causes decrease in HR, stroke volume, systemic vasodilatation, etc. The heart response time to parasympathetic stimulation is almost instantaneous.
 Depending on the actual phase of the heart cycle it takes just 1 or 2 heartbeats before heart slows down to its minimum, proportional to the level of stimulation.

-At rest both sympathetic and parasympathetic systems are active with parasympathetic dominance.
-The actual balance between them is constantly changing in an attempt to achieve optimum, taking into account all internal and external stimuli.
+At rest, both sympathetic and parasympathetic systems are active, with parasympathetic dominance.
+The actual balance between them is constantly changing in an attempt to achieve optimum performance, taking into account all internal and external stimuli.

 Autonomic Dysfunction or Dysautonomia - problems with this autonomic nervous system.